CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Algorithm Analysis.md

 	- $3n^2 + 6n - 2$ is $\Theta(n^2)$, because it's $O(n^2)$ and it's also $\Omega(n^2)$
 	- $3n^2 + 6n - 2$ is only $\Theta(n^2)$, not of any other function

+### Other important complexity categories

+- Categories
+	- P: Deterministic polynomial time
+	- Exponential: Requires exponential time
+	- Decidable: Can be solved by an algorithm
+	- Undecidable: Not solvable
+	- NP: Nondeterministic polynomial time

+If a problem has an algorithm that solves it in time X, then the problem is said to be in X.

+### Some NP problems

+- Traveling salesperson (TSP)
+- Knapsack problem
+- Boolean satisfiability

+All have no known polynomial time general solution (but a possible solution to any of them can be checked or verified, meaning to see if it's correct, in polynomial time).

+### What if a problem is not in P?

+The fact that a problem can't be solved in polynomial time means that no algorithm or program can solve *all* cases of it *exactly*, in a *reasonable* amount of time, but there might be an algorithm that always runs quickly and gives close approximations or quickly gives exact answers.

+### Algorithm strategies

+- Problem type
+	- Satisfying: Find any working solution to the problem
+	- Optimization: Find the best solution

+> [!info] Recursive algorithms
+> This approach is based on reapplying an algorithm to its subproblems.

+> [!info] Backtracking algorithms
+> This approach is based on recursive depth-first search.
+>
+> Approach:
+> - Test whether a solution has been found; if so, return it
+> - Otherwise for each choice that can be made:
+> 	- Recurse on that choice
+> 	- If the recursion returns a solution, return it
+> - If no choices remain, return failure

+> [!info] Divide and conquer algorithms
+> This approach is based on dividing a problem into subproblems.
+>
+> Approach:
+> - Divide a problem into smaller subproblems
+> 	- The subproblems must be of the same type
+> 	- The subproblems do not need to overlap
+> - Solve each subproblem (usually recursively)
+> - Combine the subproblems' solutions to solve the original problem
+>
+> Used in merge sort or quick sort

+> [!info] Dynamic programming algorithms
+> This approach is based on remembering past results, to avoid having to recompute them.
+>
+> Approach:
+> - Divide a problem into smaller subproblems
+> 	- The subproblems must be of the same type
+> 	- The subproblems *must* overlap
+> - Solve each subproblem recursively
+> 	- This may simply look up the solution (if it was previously solved)
+> - Combine the subproblems' solutions to solve the original problem
+> - Store the solution if not already solved
+>
+> Generally applied to optimization problems (Dijkstra's algorithm is an example)

+> [!info] Greedy algorithms
+> This approach is based on trying the best current (local) choice whenever an algorithm has multiple options it can select from
+>
+> Approach:
+> - At each step of the algorithm choose the best local option
+>
+> Avoid backtracking and exponential time ($O(2^n)$).
+>
+> Sometimes choosing a local optimum leads to the global optimum (but sometimes not).
+>
+> Somewhat used in Dijkstra's algorithm

+> [!info] Brute-force algorithm
+> This approach is based on trying all possible solutions.
+>
+> Approach:
+> - Generate and evaluate all possible solutions until:
+> 	- A satisfactory solution is found
+> 	- The best solution is found (if can be determined)
+> 	- All possible solutions are found, returning the best one
+> 	- Return failure if no satisfactory solution (or no solution) was found
+>
+> Generally the most expensive approach ($O(n!)$ complexity).

+> [!info] Branch and bound algorithms
+> This approach is based on limiting search using current best solution.
+>
+> Approach:
+> - Keep track of the best solution seen so far
+> - Eliminate (*prune*) partial solutions that can't improve upon the best solution seen so far
+>
+> Reduces the search space, but is not guaranteed to avoid exponential time ($O(2^n)$)

+> [!info] Heuristic algorithm
+> This approach is based on trying to guide search for solution.
+>
+> A heuristic is a rule of thumb.
+>
+> Approach:
+> - Generate and evaluate possible solutions using rule of thumb
+> - Stop if a satisfactory solution is found
+>
+> This can reduce complexity but is not guaranteed to yield the best solution